shivamBasak/imageclassifier/README.md

-Created with ❤️ by Shivam,Riddhith,Anupam,Kuntal
+Created with ❤️ by Shivam